mnot/I-D/uri-get-off-my-lawn/draft.md

 For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially pre-existing query parameters on sites, and lead clients to assume that any matching query parameter is a signature.

+Note that "well-known" URIs (see {{RFC5785}}) MAY constrain their own query syntax, since these name spaces are effectively delegated to the registering party.

 ## URI Fragment Identifiers